realquiller/GemTube/README.md

 > *Note: Roadmap may depend on how generous (or stingy) Google’s API quotas feel.*

+## 🤝 Contributing
+While this project was built as a personal capstone, contributions are welcome!
+Feel free to open issues, suggest improvements, or submit a pull request.
+If you find a hidden gem or want to improve the discovery algorithm—jump in!

+> 💡 Tip: Make sure your changes don’t break both CLI and API modes.

 ## 📜 License
 Released under the MIT License.
 Fork it, break it, fix it, improve it, just toss a star ⭐ if it makes your day!